howdyband/makerteens/about.md

 **Philosophy of Education**

 According to social constructivist theory, the group defines the paradigms of reality and sets expectations.
 A purely discovery based constructivist approach is inefficient use of time and makes ineffectual progress.
-The romantic notion that students can guide themselves is rejected.
-However, with training, students move toward self directed group discussion within a context of mutual respect and encouragement of academic teammates.
-Likewise, individuals are given strategies for self monitored productive learning.
+The romantic notion that students can solely guide themselves is rejected.
+However, with training, students move toward self-directed group discussion within a context of mutual respect and encouragement from academic teammates.
+Likewise, individuals are given strategies for self-monitored productive learning.

 **Myths** to change behavior:
 1. Education creates behavior change (No, Information is not enough.)
-Information needs to tangible, personalized, interactive.
+Information needs to be tangible, personalized, and interactive.
 2. You need to change attitudes in order to change behaviors.
-(No, behaviors change attitudes, not the other way around.)
+(No, behaviors change attitudes, not typically the other way around.)
-3. People know what motivates them to take action (No, social scientist know social norms are most powerful influence.
+3. People know what motivates them to take action (No, social scientist know social norms are the most powerful influence.

-On the contrary, well structured learning environments offer appropriate scaffolds toward predefined outcomes.
+It is not a myth that well structured learning environments offer appropriate scaffolds toward predefined outcomes.

-“The greatest scientists are always artists as well” - Albert Einstein

-**Program Expenses:**
+**Program Expenses:** (Negotiable Estimates)

 Total cost for this two-year program is $248k
 (Annual cost of $124k divided by $800 per student would require 155 students in grades 9-12.
 If the ADMw is lower, or other CTE programs need funding, then the 2018 Summer Program could be cut back accordingly.)